fossas/fossa-cli/docs/references/subcommands/sbom.md

 ## `fossa sbom analyze <path to sbom file>`

 `fossa sbom analyze <path to sbom file>` will upload the SBOM file to FOSSA and Analyze it.
-The result will be a project with a name of the SBOM file and a revision of the current timestamp.
+The name of the project will be the name of the SBOM file with extensions of ".xml" or ".json" removed.
+The revision will be derived from the current time.
 For example, if you run this command:

 ```
 fossa sbom analyze /path/to/sampleCycloneDX.json
 ```

-Then the project will be named "sampleCycloneDX.json" and the revision will be a timestamp based on the current time.
+Then the project will be named "sampleCycloneDX" and the revision will be a timestamp based on the current time.

 You can override the project name and revision using the `--project` and `--revision` flags, described below in [Common FOSSA Project Flags](#common-fossa-project-flags).